Anti-Racism: Learning More

 Book Groups

 A foundational idea for the Anti-Racism Reading Group is the belief that educating ourselves about the history and impact of racism in our country and in our lives is a step toward justice-making.
-Leadership of the discussion is shared among members, and books recently discussed include Caste by Isabel Wilkerson and My Grandmother’s Hands by Resmaa Menakem.
-We begin the 2025-2026 church year by discussing Lovely One, the memoir of Supreme Court Justice Ketanji Brown Jackson.
+Leadership of the discussion is shared among members.

 Meets on the 2nd and 4th Monday of each month from 7:00 to 8:30pm on Zoom.
-New members are welcome.
+Readers are welcome to join.
 For more information contact Eva or Phyllis at antiracismbookgroup@ocuuc.org.
 Details on how to join are on the church calendar.

 Please consider supporting a black owned bookstore when making your book purchases.
 Reparations Club is a black-owned, woman-owned bookstore located in Los Angeles, and books may be ordered online.